Pandelela Rinong: Career

 Pandelela competed at the 2014 Commonwealth Games in Glasgow.
-Despite a knee injury, she won the bronze medal in 10m synchronized platform with Nur Dhabitah Sabri.
+Despite a knee injury, she won the bronze medal in the 10m synchronized platform with Nur Dhabitah Sabri.
 She also bagged a silver in the 10m platform with a score of 368.55 points.
 At the 2014 Asian Games in Incheon, she won the bronze medal in 10 m synchro platform with Leong Mun Yee.

 In July 2015, Pandelela made history when she became the first Malaysian to finish on the podium in an individual event at the World Aquatics Championships.
-She clinched a bronze medal in the individual 10 m platform in Kazan and qualify for the 2016 Rio de Janeiro Olympics in Brazil.
+She clinched a bronze medal in the individual 10 m platform in Kazan and qualified for the 2016 Rio de Janeiro Olympics in Brazil.

 At the 2016 Summer Olympics in Rio de Janeiro, she won the silver medal in the 10 m synchronized platform with Cheong Jun Hoong, becoming the first Malaysian women's team to win a silver medal at the Olympics.
-In honour of her achievement at the 2016 Summer Olympics, The Sarawak Aquatic Centre in Petra Jaya, Sarawak was officially named Pandelela Rinong Aquatic Centre.
+In honour of her achievement at the 2016 Summer Olympics, the Sarawak Aquatic Centre in Petra Jaya, Sarawak was officially renamed the Pandelela Rinong Aquatic Centre.
 After 2016 Summer Olympics, Pandelela took a break to recuperate from back and shoulder injuries.

-At the 2017 World Aquatics Championships in Budapest, she won the bronze medal in 10 m synchronized platform with Cheong Jun Hoong.
+At the 2017 World Aquatics Championships in Budapest, she won the bronze medal in the 10 m synchronized platform with Cheong Jun Hoong.
 She finished ninth in the individual 10m platform which was won by her partner, Jun Hoong.
-At the 2017 Southeast Asian Games in Kuala Lumpur, she won the gold medal in newly introduced team event with Gabriel Gilbert Daim.
+At the 2017 Southeast Asian Games in Kuala Lumpur, she won the gold medal in a newly introduced team event with Gabriel Gilbert Daim.
 She also retained her gold medal in the individual 10m platform event.